EdoardoGiancarli/darksun/README.md

 # Darksun

 A bloodmoon package for handling IROS-related analyses with the WFM coded mask instrument.
 Darksun provides tools for:
-- Run an IROS-based sky fields reconstruction
+- Running an IROS-based sky fields reconstruction
 - Data filtering and output analyses
 - Skymaps comparison with chosen catalogues
 - Handle output FITS files (saving and/or loading)